-If you’ve ever wondered whether alcohol causes depression, the answer is that it can for some people, and the depression alcohol connection is very strong.
+If you’ve ever wondered whether alcohol causes depression, the answer is that it certainly can for some people.
+The depression alcohol connection is very strong.

 Not only can alcohol-induced depression occur when a person is intoxicated, but it can also set in the day after drinking as well.
 Furthermore, people who suffer from alcoholism are at an increased risk of developing a depressive disorder.

 Also, people who suffer from depression often turn to alcohol in an attempt to self-medicate, which can have extremely harmful consequences.
 Here are some important alcohol and depression facts:

 1. Alcohol-related depression can occur while you’re drunk

 While many people believe that alcohol is likely to improve their mood, this does not always end up being the case.
 In many cases, one can be more negative in their thinking after having too much to drink, which is especially true for people who are already suffering from an episode of depression.
 However, this is only one part of the link between alcohol and depression.

 2. Alcohol can have long-lasting impacts on your mood